AIR-THU/DAIR-V2X-Seq/dataset/v2x-seq-spd/README.md

 ---

 ## Introduction of Annotation Files
-In this part, we provide the detailed information to explain the annotation for each frame, including infrastructure-side frame, vehicle-side frame, and cooperative frame.
+In this section, we provide a detailed explanation of the annotations for each frame type, encompassing infrastructure-side frames, vehicle-side frames, and cooperative frames.

-### Tracking Annotation for Infrastructure and Vehicle frames
+### Tracking Annotation for Infrastructure and Vehicle Frames
-Here we explain the contents in tracking annotation for infrastructure-side frame and vehicle-side frame.
+In this part, we clarify the contents of tracking annotations for both infrastructure-side and vehicle-side frames.

 ```json
 {